dgp-web/wit_scientific_seminar/node-sass-project-sample/README.md

-# webpack-sample
+# node-sass-project-sample

-This sample demonstrates that a single build dependency to the npm package **webpack** introduces 322 overall dependencies from 197 maintainers to a project.
+This sample demonstrates the number of dependencies and maintainers that come with an installation of the node-sass master branch.

 It requires an installation of [Node.JS >= 12.14.0](https://nodejs.org/en/).